Referee: Reference-aware Audiovisual Deepfake Detection: Method

 \ours performs deepfake detection by jointly leveraging fine-grained audiovisual correspondence cues and identity consistency information between the target and the reference.
-Our ID matching module aggregates and compares identity consistency, which employs $M$ stacked cross-attention blocks.
-The target tokens serve as the query, while the reference tokens act as the key and value.
-Namely, the target query $T^{\tgt}_{\ID}$ is refined by conditioning it on the $T^{\refer}_{\ID}$.
-This matching process generates reference-aware identity tokens, $\bar{T}^{\tgt}_\ID$, which not only retain the intrinsic identity characteristics of the target but also embed information about similarities and discrepancies with the reference.
-As a result, even subtle inconsistencies between the two identities can be amplified and clearly manifested in the final representation.

-Subsequently, $\bar{T}^{\tgt}_\ID$ are concatenated with the [CLS] token and the target audiovisual features $F^{\tgt}$:
+Subsequently, $\bar{T}^{\tgt}_\ID$ are concatenated with the [CLS] token $T_{\text{[CLS]}}$ and the target audiovisual features $F^{\tgt}$:

 The resulting sequence $X^{\tgt}$ is passed through joint audiovisual transformer blocks (shortly, AV-Transformer), which integrate temporal audiovisual factors (\eg, artifacts, synchronization cues) with identity-centric cues.
-To better distinguish different token roles, we incorporate type embeddings that explicitly encode whether a token corresponds to the classification token or identity queries.
-This role-specific bias encourages the model to facilitate distinct representations following their roles.
-Finally, a deepfake classifier takes the [CLS] token, which produces the final deepfake prediction.

-To ensure the ID matching module produces highly discriminative features for identity consistency check, we design an auxiliary identity verification task.
-Specifically, the reference-aware identity tokens $\bar{T}_{\ID}^{\tgt}$ are aggregated via average pooling to form a single feature vector.
-This vector is then fed into a dedicated MLP head to predict the identity matching logit, $Y_{\ID}$.
-This auxiliary objective encourages the matching module to learn features that are not only useful for the final deepfake detection task but also explicitly optimized for robust identity verification.

-Our overall training objective is composed of a deepfake classification loss $\mathcal{L}_{\RF}$ and an identity matching loss $\mathcal{L}_{\ID}$, both implemented as a standard cross-entropy loss.
-The identity matching task verifies whether two videos contain the same identity.
-Regardless of whether the manipulation originates from the reference speaker, we treat the forged content as representing another identity.
-Equivalently, pairs were labeled as the same identity only if they came from distinct real recordings of the same individual.

-By jointly learning the deepfake classification and the identity matching tasks, the model not only learns to detect whether an input video is manipulated but also acquires the ability to discriminate identities.
-This identity discrimination capability, in turn, enhances the effectiveness of deepfake detection.
+Finally, the refined representation of the [CLS] token from the last transformer layer is fed into a deepfake classifier to produce the final deepfake prediction.